garethr/garethr-docker/README.md

 include 'docker'
 ```

-By default this sets up the docker hosted Apt repository and installs
+By default this sets up the docker hosted repository if necessary for your OS
-the lxc-docker package and any required Kernel extensions.
+and installs the docker package and on Ubuntu, any required Kernel extensions.

-If you don't want this module to mess about with your Kernel then you
+If you don't want this module to mess about with your Kernel then you can disabl
-can disable this feature like so:
+this feature like so.
+It is only enabled (and supported) by default on Ubuntu:

 ```puppet
 class { 'docker':